mjclemente/sendgrid.cfc/README.md

 ### `batchId( required string batchId )`
 Sets the global `batch_id` property, which represents a group of emails that are associated with each other.
 The sending of emails in a batch can be cancelled or paused.
 Note that you must generate the batchID value via the API.

+### `mailSettings( required struct settings )`
+Sets the `mail_settings` property for the global message.
+If any mail settings were previously set, this method overwrites them.
+While this makes it possible to pass in the fully constructed mail settings struct, the preferred method of setting mail settings is by using their dedicated methods.

+### `mailSetting( required any setting, any value )`
+Generic method for defining individual mail settings.
+Using the dedicated methods for defining mail settings is usually preferable to invoking this directly.

+You can define a setting by providing the setting key and its value separately, or by passing in a struct with a key/value pair; for example, `{ "sandbox_mode" : { "enable" : true } }`.

+### `bccSetting( required boolean enable, string email = '' )`
+Sets the global `mail_settings.bcc` property, which allows you to have a blind carbon copy automatically sent to the specified email address for every email that is sent.
+Using the dedicated enable/disable bcc methods is usually preferable.

+### `enableBcc( required string email )`
+Convenience method for enabling the `bcc` mail setting and setting the address

+### `disableBcc()`
+Convenience method for disabling the `bcc` mail setting

+### `bypassListManagementSetting( required boolean enable )`
+Sets the global `mail_settings.bypass_list_management` property, which allows you to bypass all unsubscribe groups and suppressions to ensure that the email is delivered to every single recipient.
+According to SendGrid, this should only be used in emergencies when it is absolutely necessary that every recipient receives your email.
+Using the dedicated enable/disable methods is usually preferable to invoking this directly

+### `enableBypassListManagement()`
+Convenience method for disabling the `bypass_list_management` mail setting

+### `disableBypassListManagement()`
+Convenience method for disabling the `bypass_list_management` mail setting

+### `footerSetting( required boolean enable, string text = '', string html = '' )`
+Sets the global `mail_settings.footer` property, which provides the option for setting a default footer that you would like included on every email.
+Using the dedicated enable/disable methods is usually preferable.

+### `enableFooter( required string text, required string html )`
+Convenience method for enabling the `footer` mail setting and setting the text/html

+### `disableFooter()`
+Convenience method for disabling the `footer` mail setting

+### `sandboxModeSetting( required boolean enable )`
+Sets the global `mail_settings.sandbox_mode` property, which allows allows you to send a test email to ensure that your request body is valid and formatted correctly.
+Sandbox mode is only used to validate your request.
+The email will never be delivered while this feature is enabled!
+Using the dedicated enable/disable methods is usually preferable to invoking this directly.
+You can [read more here](https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/sandbox_mode.html).

+### `enableSandboxMode()`
+Convenience method for disabling the `sandbox_mode` mail setting

+### `disableSandboxMode()`
+Convenience method for disabling the `sandbox_mode` mail setting

+### `spamCheckSetting( required boolean enable, numeric threshold = 0, string post_to_url = '' )`
+Sets the global `mail_settings.spam_check` property, which allows you to test the content of your email for spam.
+Using the dedicated enable/disable methods is usually preferable.

+### `enableSpamCheck( required numeric threshold, required string post_to_url )`
+Convenience method for enabling the `spam_check` mail setting and setting the threshold and post_to_url

+### `disableSpamCheck()`
+Convenience method for disabling the `spam_check` mail setting

 ### `to( required any email )`
 Adds a **new** personalization envelope, with only the specified email address.
 The personalization can then be further customized with later commands.
 I found personalizations a little tricky.
 You can [read more here](https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/personalizations.html).